realmaster42/EverybodyEditsProtocol/README.md

 > *See [Keys](#model-keys).*

 ### <a id="rm-hideLobby">"hideLobby"</a>
-Occurs when "world hidden in the lobby setting" is toggled.
+Occurs when "world hidden in the lobby setting" is changed.

 `[0] Boolean` Hidden
 > Value indicating whether the world is hidden from the lobby and profile.